oroinc/documentation/backend/entities/extend-entities/multi-target-associations.rst

 Introduction
 ------------

-Let's consider an example when you have an Email entity owned either by a user or a contact.
+Suppose you have an Email entity owned either by a user or a contact.
 To implement such relationship, you have two choices:

-- The first approach can be to use two regular Doctrine many-to-one associations, one for a user and another for contact.
+- The first approach can be to use two regular Doctrine many-to-one associations.
+One is for the user, and another for the contact.
   Also, to generalize how to work with the owner, you can create several helper methods in the Email entity, like ``getOwner`` and ``setOwner``.